cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

-Cask Tracker ("Tracker") is a self-service CDAP extension that automatically captures metadata and lets you see how data is flowing into and out of datasets, streams, and stream views.
+Cask Tracker ("Tracker") is a self-service CDAP extension that automatically captures :ref:`metadata <metadata-lineage>` and lets you see how data is flowing into and out of datasets, streams, and stream views.

 It allows you to perform impact and root-cause analysis, and delivers an audit-trail for